-- a) Sale of plots for mausoleums should be approved by the pastor before any agreement is signed with purchasers. - b) Plots for mausoleums will be based on the price of a single or double plot. - c) Sale of the plot is to be documented, and the parish should provide the purchaser with the Gravesite Agreement (Schedule A) when all the fees have been paid.
-The purchaser will have to pay opening and closing costs for each interment in a mausoleum.

-- d) The mausoleum is to be built by the purchaser in accordance with the regulations of the cemetery. - e) The mausoleum should only be one story high and have space for one or two bodies.
+- a) Sale of lots for mausoleums should be approved by the pastor and Archdiocesan cemetery manager before any agreement is signed with purchasers. - b) Lots for mausoleums will be based on the price of a single or double lot. - c) Sale of the grave plot is to be documented, and the parish should provide the purchaser with the Gravesite Agreement (Schedule A) when all the fees have been paid.
+The purchaser will have to pay opening and closing costs for each interment in a mausoleum. - d) The mausoleum is to be built by the purchaser in accordance with the regulations of the cemetery. - e) The mausoleum should only be one story high and have space for one or two bodies.
 Cremated remains are not permitted to be placed in the mausoleum. - 7.
 Columbarium Policy (see Schedule C) The attached Columbarium Policy, which is already policy of the Archdiocese of Halifax-Yarmouth, is hereby incorporated in this policy.